Radiography Program Online at St. Catherine University College for Adults

-Do you have a desire to help people and an aptitude for technology?
-With our associate degree in radiography, you’ll gain the skills and experience to thrive in an exciting healthcare career, thanks to a challenging blend of liberal arts studies, professional courses, and clinical experiences.
+Gain the skills and experience to thrive in an exciting healthcare career, thanks to a challenging blend of liberal arts studies, professional courses, simulation, and clinical experiences.

-St. Kate's radiography program emphasizes consideration for the physical and psychological needs of patients and families as well as the technology.
+St. Kate's radiography associate program emphasizes consideration for the physical, psychological, and technological needs of patients and families.
 You'll gain insights into anatomy, physiology, and human disease, along with radiographic sciences.
 Rigorous classroom instruction and hands-on clinical experiences will give you a thorough understanding of radiographic procedures and patient care.

-If you are applying to the associate radiography program, you'll first enroll as a pre-radiography student and take liberal arts and sciences courses required for your degree.
-Enrollment as a "pre-" student does not guarantee progression into radiography courses.
+If you are applying to the associate radiography program, you'll first enroll as a pre-radiography student and take the liberal arts and sciences courses required for your degree.
+Enrollment as a "pre-student” does not guarantee progression into radiography courses.

 We also offer various student support services, including career counseling, internship opportunities, and financial aid.

 Classes meet: Full-time on weekdays on our St. Paul, Minnesota campus for major courses; evenings, weekends, and online for other courses

 JRCERT Accreditation Status: Received full 8-year accreditation in 2018